-Talking about the NCAA basketball tournament can sometimes sound like a conversation about gardening.
+Talking about the NCAA Tournament can sometimes sound like a conversation about gardening.
 Like gardens, the tournament includes pods and seeds.
-Seeds refer to the placement of a team in one of four regions, and pods refer to the method of grouping seeds at particular first-round and second-round sites.
+Seeds refer to the placement of a team in one of four regions, and pods refer to the method of grouping seeds at particular first-round and second-round tournament sites.
 The same committee that selects teams for the tournament also decides how teams are seeded and where they play.

 Traditionally, the highest seeds (Nos.
 1 through 8) have enjoyed more success than the lower seeds (Nos.
 9 through 16).
-The lower seeds represent potential "Cinderellas" of the tournament.
-A Cinderella team is a team that unexpectedly achieves success in the tournament.
+The lower seeds represent potential Cinderellas of the tournament.
+A Cinderella team is one that unexpectedly achieves success in the tournament.
 Traditionally, Cinderella's chariot turns back into a pumpkin before getting to the Final Four.

 On the other hand, four true Cinderellas have made the men's Final Four in recent years: Virginia Commonwealth University (VCU) (No. 11 in 2011), Wichita State (No. 9 in 2013), Syracuse (No. 10 in 2016), and Loyola Chicago (No. 11 in 2018).
 And two other borderline Cinderellas — No. 8 Butler in 2011 and No. 7 South Carolina in 2017 — also made surprise appearances the Final Four [source: Norlander].